MicrosoftDocs/learn/learn-pr/azure-fundamentals/azure-networking-fundamentals/includes/express-route-fundamentals.md

 - Azure compute services, such as Azure Virtual Machines
 - Azure cloud services, such as Azure Cosmos DB and Azure Storage

 Office 365 was created to be accessed securely and reliably via the internet.
-Because of this, we recommend ExpressRoute for specific scenarios.
+For this reason, we recommend the use of ExpressRoute for specific scenarios.
 The "Learn more" section at the end of this module includes a link about using ExpressRoute to access Office 365.

 ### Across on-premises connectivity with ExpressRoute Global Reach